waylonggggg/tp/docs/DeveloperGuide.md

        Expected: The first CCA already does not have any role.
 Error details shown in the status message.
     4. Test case: `edit_c 0 r/`
        Expected: No CCA is edited.
 Error details shown in the status message as the index is out of the CCA list.
 Status bar remains the same.

+### **Record Attendance**

+1. Recording attendance for a student already in a CCA
+    1. Prerequisite: Multiple students in the list (e.g., from previous sample data).
+The second student (index `2`) is already in the `Basketball` CCA.
+The `Chess` CCA does not exist and `Dancing` CCA is not contained in the first student.
+    2. Test case: `attend 2 n/Basketball a/1`
+   Expected: The second student’s attendance for the `Basketball` CCA is incremented by 1.
+A success message is displayed, indicating that attendance has been updated.
+   3. Test case: `attend 2 n/Chess a/1`
+   Expected: No attendance is recorded.
+An error message is displayed indicating that the `Chess` does not exist).
+   4. Test case: `attend 2 n/Dancing a/1`
+    Expected: No attendance is recorded.
+An error message is displayed indicating that the student is not in the `Dancing` CCA.
+   5. Test case: `attend 0 n/Basketball a/1`
+    Expected: No attendance is recorded.
+An error message is shown, since `0` is out of the valid student index range.
+   6. Test case: `attend 2 n/Basketball`
+   Expected: No attendance is recorded.
+An error message is displayed, indicating missing or invalid parameters (e.g., `a/AMOUNT`).
+   7. Other incorrect attendance commands to try: `attend`, `attend x`, `attend 2`, `attend 2 n/Basketball a/abc` (where x is larger than the list size).
+    Expected: Similar to previous.

 ### Adding a role to a student